microsoft/RecAI/RecLM-gen/README.md

 Our implementation leverages the [`transformers`](https://github.com/huggingface/transformers) library by Hugging Face.

-## Raw dataset format
+## Intermediate dataset format

-To use this repo, you'll need a raw dataset comprising at least three files located in `data_path`: `category.pickle`, `meta.pickle`, and `sequential.pickle`.
+To use this repo, you'll need an intermediate dataset comprising at least three files located in `data_path`: `category.pickle`, `meta.pickle`, and `sequential.pickle`.
 Additionally, `ranking_candidate.pickle` is required for reranking task tests.

 **A volunteer has prepared a copy of data for reproducing the experiments.
 You can download it from [Google Drive link](https://drive.google.com/file/d/1cfw-KSqEwGF0eB_hm1PUWhUTdloT04Le/view?usp=drive_link).
 Thanks [Luuuk12321](https://github.com/Luuuk12321)!**